neerajk555/SQL-Training-exercise/module-15-best-practices-for-sql/05-Real-World-Project.md

-# Real-World Project — Professional Practices
+# Real-World Project — Best Practices for SQL

 ## 📋 Before You Start